Microstructure & Performance of Porcelain Suspension Insulators

 In cap & pin type suspension insulators, the electrodes are separated by only about 2.5 cm of porcelain, subjecting the dielectric to considerable electrical stress.
 The failure mode of interest in this design is therefore puncture rather than surface flashover.
 Punctured units can lead to dropped conductors as well as decreased life for the remainder of the string since the remaining healthy units are subjected to greater than normal electrical stress.
 By contrast, puncture is far less likely in insulator configurations such as line posts or long-rods since voltage being is applied across a much larger porcelain dielectric.

-While most users tend to think of porcelain suspension insulators as a single class of homogeneous products, past research supervised by Prof. Ravi S. Gorur showed that large variations in quality are possible due to differences in microstructure.
+While most users tend to think of porcelain suspension insulators as a single class of homogeneous products, past research has shown that significant variations in quality are possible due to differences in material microstructure.

 Porcelain insulators must pass standards such as ANSI C 29.1 or IEC 60383 before they can be considered for installation on overhead networks.
 However the tests described in these standards were not intended to compare products from different suppliers.
 Nor do these tests provide information on how long insulators can be expected to last in service.
 Instead, this type of knowledge is obtained only through service experience.
 For example, while there are many instances where certain porcelain suspension insulators have performed well for over 50 years, others have been known to fail in a relatively short timeframe, e.g. from 5 to 20 years.